jdh8/metallic-rs/README.md

 The assumptions beyond the four basic arithmetic operations creates dependency on the [Rust standard library](https://doc.rust-lang.org/std/).

+Besides, I ignore the floating-point environment, which is not available in Rust.
+It is also mostly unused in C and C++ because it requires `#pragma STDC FENV_ACCESS ON` and compiler support.

 Goals
 -----
 - The functions should be faithfully rounded (error < 1 ulp).